-When you purchase exclusive right of burial from our bereavement services, you are buying the exclusive rights to bury in that grave for a specific period of time from a minimum of ten up to 100 years.
+When you purchase exclusive right of burial from our bereavement services, you are buying the exclusive rights to bury in that grave for a specific period from a minimum of ten up to 100 years.
 The land remains our in effect you are leasing the grave.
 No burial may take place in the grave and no memorial may be placed on the grave without the express written permission of the grave owner.
 The grave owner has the right to be buried if there is space, written permission is not necessary.
 A fee is payable for the digging and preparation of a grave at the time of need and a fee is also payable for the installation or re-inscription of a memorial.
 The exclusive right may be extended at any time.
 Grave ownership cannot be bought in perpetuity and may not exceed 100 years.

 Deed ownership of the exclusive right of burial is therefore a very important matter.
 Ownership can be transferred either during the owner/s lifetime or after death.
 The procedure for transferring the ownership is detailed below.
 Please advise us of any changes in name or address.

 Our bereavement service, hold records that contain details of the registered grave owners.
 However, it is important that the deed holder keeps their deed of grant safe and is able to produce the document when required.
 We will issue this document when the grave lease is first purchased and should be produced for each burial or interment thereafter.
 It must be stressed that possession of the deed does not in itself signify the ownership of the exclusive rights of burial.
 Ownership is solely to those named on the deed.